LOADING ...

 I'm not kidding, my oldest, you got him to go thrifting

-And 'One Love,' oh my God, song, brilliant
+And Love,' oh my God, that song, brilliant

-aunt is gay, when that song came out
+Their aunt is gay, when song came out

-My son told his whole class he was proud
+My son told his whole class he was actually

-Even the old mom like me likes it, 'cause positive
+Even the old mom like me likes it, it's positive

 You're the only hip-hop I let my kids listen to

-'Cause you get it, all that negative stuff it cool"
+you get it, all that negative stuff it isn't cool"

-(Yeah?) "yeah, like, all the and the drugs
+(Yeah?) "yeah, like, all the guns and the

-The bitches and the hoes and the and the thugs
+The bitches and the hoes and the gangs and the

 Even the protest outside, so sad, and so

-If a cop pulls you over, it's your if you run"
+If a cop you over, it's your fault if you run"

 (Huh?)